 Your Inventory Vendors will need a specific setting updated in order to be used with Items in R365.
-On the Vendor record, navigate to the 'Vendor Additional Info' tab and locate the dropdown field labeled 'Entry'.
-This field can be set to 'by Account' or 'by Item.'
+On the Vendor record, navigate to the 'Vendor Additional Info' tab and locate the drop-down field labeled 'Entry'.
+This field can be set by one of two ways:

 Ensure that each Inventory Vendor has the 'Entry' type set to 'by Item' and complete the Vendor creation process.